K-1 Visa Attorneys Explain K-1 Eligibility and Processing Times

 The right choice for your budding family will depend on factors such as where you want to hold your wedding, how quickly the foreign fiancé wants to come to the United States, and costs.

-Starting at $2,250, our immigration attorneys can help you put together all required forms and documents and help you submit them to the government.
+Our immigration attorneys can help you put together all required forms and documents and help you submit them to the government.
 Start your application today!

 TLF immigration attorneys can help you choose the right visa for you!

 Eligibility for a K-1 Fiancé Visa

 The K-1 fiancé visa is available to fiancés of U.S. citizens who are living outside of the United States and intend to get married within 90 days of arriving in the United States.